Douglas W. Hubbard

-Douglas Hubbard is a management consultant, speaker, and author in decision sciences and actuarial science.
+Douglas Hubbard is an American management consultant, speaker, and author in decision sciences and actuarial science.

 Career

 Hubbard was a business analyst at Coopers & Lybrand in 1988 after finishing his MBA at the University of South Dakota.
 He formed Hubbard Decision Research in 1998.

 Views

 He is critical of several popular methods and standards in risk management and decision making in organizations.
 He argues that extensive research in methods such as "risk matrices", the use of weighted scores in decision making, and expert intuition are inferior to certain quantitative methods.

 Hubbard is known for asserting that everything can be measured, and that initial measurements are the most valuable as they reduce the greatest amounts of uncertainty.